-In his first piece, Medical Director of The London Sleep Centre, Dr Irshaad Ebrahim, responded to common questions about sleep and how much you should be getting.
-Here, he reveals what could be causing your insomnia, and ways that you can improve your sleep.
+In his first article, Medical Director of The London Sleep Centre, Dr Irshaad Ebrahim, responded to common questions about sleep and how much you should be getting.
+Here, he reveals what could be causing your insomnia, and ways that you can improve your sleep quality.

 1. Put down the devices